 A restaurant with a great view over the valley and monument and a lovely menu.
 Quite a number of vegetarian and vegan dishes, the staff are really nice and the dishes very tasty.

 If you do not intend to eat out in Bulgaria then being vegan will be easy as there are plenty of markets and stalls by the sides of road that sell beautifully fresh fruit and vegetables.
-As well as that there is a large range of supermarkets that sell vegan stapes.
+As well as that there is a large range of supermarkets that sell vegan staples.

 Pin this for later